ExponentiallyDigital/bulk-jira-cloud-sprint-creation/SECURITY.md

 ## Supported Versions

-This script is provoded as is, however please contact me if you identify a security issue.
+This script is provided as is, however please contact me if you identify a security issue.

 | Version  | Supported          |
 | -------- | ------------------ |